PBF Energy Inc. [PBF] – A safe no matter how short-term sentiments looks

 Shifting the focus to workforce efficiency, PBF Energy Inc. [PBF] earns $8,323,972 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 32.54 and its Total Asset Turnover is 3.37.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.64 and its Current Ratio is 1.52.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.65, which indicates that it is 3.99% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 39.63.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.65, which indicates that it is 4.30% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 26.89.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is PBF Energy Inc. [PBF] a Reliable Buy?